fabulous-dev/Fabulous/README.md

 Credits
 -----
 This library is inspired by [Elmish.WPF](https://github.com/Prolucid/Elmish.WPF), [Elmish.Forms](https://github.com/dboris/elmish-forms) and [elmish](https://github.com/elmish/elmish), written by [et1975](https://github.com/et1975).
-This project technically has no tie to [Fable](http://fable.io/), which is an F# to JavaScript transpiler that is definitely worth checking out.
+This project technically has no tie to [Fable](http://fable.io/), which is an F# to JavaScript transpiler that is great.